Amar-Dev1/Learn4Sudan/Frontend/README.md

 - Things need backend APIs :-

 1. the contact us ( in footer ) needs API endpoint to sent the email to the L4S email inbox 📧 .

+⭕ How to run the project loacally ⭕
+- install vite locally by running : `npm install vite`
+- running the project by running : `npm run dev`